-- [Enable]: Playback resumes from the last image displayed (except when you have just finished shooting). - [Disable]: Playback resumes from your most recent shot whenever the camera is restarted
+- Select an item. - [Enable]: Playback resumes from the last image displayed (except when you have just finished shooting). - [Disable]: Playback resumes from your most recent shot whenever the camera is restarted.

 Setting the Initial Magnification Ratio and Position

 You can set the initial magnification ratio and position for the magnified view.